 Family Relocation Clearance

 The steps for receiving clearance can be time-consuming, so don’t delay on getting the ball rolling.
-Hard orders will not be given until each family member has been cleared.
+Hard orders will not be given until each family member has been medically cleared.
+Without the entire family being cleared, the service member may face unaccompanied orders overseas.
+You can begin this paperwork on base by researching the office that handles the overseas screening process for family members.
+You will also need each member to visit the base dental facility to be cleared.

-And know that while this process will probably be tedious, it is in place for your family’s protection.
+While this screening process will probably be tedious, it is in place for your family’s protection.
 The military needs to be sure that any medical and educational resources you or your children may need are readily available when you move.
+If you rely on prescription medication or specialist doctors that may not be available at the overseas base, then it is in everyone’s best interest to learn about that problem now, rather than several months after a costly and inconvenient move.

 Unaccompanied vs. Household Goods

 Plan out your Unaccompanied and Household Goods (HHG) shipments carefully.
-Your unaccompanied items are those you think you will need shortly after you arrive at your new duty station (think sheets, towels, toys, extra clothes, military gear, etc.) with the goal being that these items arrive well before your HHG.
-You may have heard the rumor that things in a PCS don’t always happen as they should (insert maniacal laugh here!), but in a perfect world, this shipment does arrive quickly and long before your HHG.
+Your unaccompanied items are those you think you will need shortly after you arrive at your new duty station (think sheets, towels, toys, extra clothes, military gear, baby gear, electronic gaming devices, some kitchen supplies, etc.) with the goal being that these items arrive well before your HHG.
+In a perfect world, this shipment should arrive shortly after you do.
+You can ask your sponsor if the base provides any kitchen items, dishes, or loaner furniture while you are staying in temporary housing and waiting on the rest of your HHG.
+Different bases handle it differently, but knowing what is going to be available there will help you choose what to send first in the Unaccompanied shipment.
+Read more here about what to pack in your Express shipment.

 On packing day, make sure to clearly mark, and preferably place into a separate room, all of your unaccompanied items.
-You don’t want to arrive only to realize that you never separated the items you need to get by when HHG can take well over a month to get to you.
+You can also schedule a separate packing date for these items, to give them a head start.
+You don’t want to arrive only to realize that you never separated the items you need to get by!

-Similar to the screening for family members, pets must be up to date on immunizations.
-Fido must be in good health and need to be young enough to successfully make the move.
+Moving with pets can be an extra challenge during an OCONUS move, but you will find many military families bring their pets with them.
+Similar to the health screening for family members, pets must be up to date on immunizations.
+Fido must be in good health and needs to be young enough to successfully make the move.
 If re-homing is required, whether temporary or permanent, it can be a tough and emotional process.
 Give yourself enough time to prepare and find the right place for your four-legged family member.
-Dogs on Deployment can help with finding a temporary home for your fur-person.

 While we have attempted to be thorough with this pre-move list, there are, no doubt, many more things to consider when an OCONUS move is in play.
 Know this and be sure to take advantage of the resources the military offers through briefings and your sponsor family.